leithdm/Connect3/README.md

-Tic-Tac-Toe with Connect-4 type animation and icons main code from this is:
+#Tic-Tac-Toe with Connect-4 type animation and icons

+##Main code from this is:

 ```